liz3/blog/_posts/2022-03-10-discord-account.md

 ---
 layout: post
-title: How i lost my Discord account, got it back, and how terrible the Discord support is.
+title: About loosing a discord account, getting it back and the Discord support
 ---
 Hah, i would never lose my discord account, how could this ever happen to anyone EVER whos not actively trying to, believe me i thought that too, i wsa sure i wouldnt ever get my account stolen,